Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

-To introduce a vortex in the system, in the presence of an external magnetic field $H<H_\textrm{n}$, we need to overcome an energy barrier due to the formation of surface currents.
-The calculation of the energy barriers for superconductors is a nonlinear problem which is not in general amenable to analytical treatment.
-In this work, we adopt a numerical approach developed in other fields to study transitions between two metastable states through identification of \emph{Minimum Energy Path}.
-The path is considered in the phase space (configuration space) of the system, and it is convenient to introduce a \emph{transition coordinate} $s \in [0,1]$ to parametrize it.
-If one denotes by $\vb q$ the state of the system, $\vb q(s) = \Big(\vb a(s,\mathbf{r}), \psi(s,\mathbf{r})\Big)$, then $\vb q(0)$ and $\vb q(1)$ are two equilibrium solutions corresponding to the minima of the Hamiltonian in Eq.\eqref{eq:SI-GLmodel}.
-By varying $s$ from 0 to 1, we assist the transition of the system from the initial state to the final state.
+In a finite system, the Meissner state can survive in a meta-stable way for higher fields than $H_\textrm{c1}$, i.e., up to the \emph{spontaneous nucleation field} $H_\textrm{n}$.
+In the absence of fluctuations, only when this field is exceeded, vortices nucleate from the boundaries.
+To introduce a vortex in the system, when $H<H_\textrm{n}$, we need to overcome an energy barrier due to the surface.
+The calculation of this barrier is a nonlinear problem that is not amenable to analytical treatment.
+In this work, we generalize a numerical approach, which was originally developed within the molecular dynamics field to study transitions between two metastable states through the identification of a \emph{minimum energy path} \cite{vanden2010transition}.
+The path is considered in the configuration space of the system, and it is parametrized by the \emph{transition coordinate} $s \in [0,1]$.
+If one denotes by $\vb q(s) = [\vb a(s,\mathbf{r}), \psi(s,\mathbf{r})]$, the state of the system, then $\vb q(0)$ and $\vb q(1)$ are two equilibrium solutions corresponding to the minima of the Hamiltonian in Eq. \eqref{eq:SI-GLmodel}.
+By varying $s$ from 0 to 1, we observe the transition of the system from the initial state to the final state.
 One can assume that a potential force $\mathbf{g} \equiv -\grad f = -\Big(\frac{\delta f}{\delta{\vb a}}, \frac{\delta f}{\delta{\psi^*}}\Big)$ acts on each point of the curve $\vb q(s)$.
-The Minimum Energy Path is a trajectory in which the force $\vb{f}$ acting on each point is uniquely directed along the tangent vector $\pdv*{\vb q}{s}$, i.e.:
+The minimum energy path is a trajectory in which the force $\vb{g}$ acting on each point is uniquely directed along the tangent vector $\pdv*{\vb q}{s}$, i.e.,

+We emphasize that the optimal path defined by Eq. \eqref{eq:mepRequirement} does not correspond to the real time dynamics.
+It describes the most energetically favorable transformation undertaken by the system for the transition between the initial and the final state.